Accessing Private Fields and Methods with XRayInterface

 The attribute lastName

-is not readable outside of Name
+is not accessible outside of Name

 .
 But it would be if Name